minipadKB/minipad-firmware/README.md

 If you are not familiar with the usage of PlatformIO, a Quick Start guide can be found [here](https://docs.platformio.org/en/stable/integration/ide/vscode.html).

 Note: Uploading the firmware only works if the micro controller is set into bootloader mode.
-This can be done using the BOOTSEL button on development boards or setting the minipad into bootloader mode via minitility.
-A guide on the latter can be found [here](https://minipad.minii.moe/docs/minitility/get-started).
+This can be done using the BOOTSEL button on development boards or setting the minipad into bootloader mode/flashing directly via minitool.
+Help on the latter can be found [here](https://github.com/minipadkb/minitool?tab=readme-ov-file#usage).

 # Minipad Serial Protocol (MSP) 🔗

 The firmware is being configured and accessed from the host device via Serial communication at a baud rate of 115200.
-We are working on a web-based UI application called "minitility" for communicating with the firmware.
-You can find the git repository [here](https://github.com/minipadkb/minitility).
+There is a command-line utility tool called "minitool" for communicating with the firmware.
+You can find the git repository [here](https://github.com/minipadkb/minitool).

 All data sent via the serial interface is being interpreted as a command with the following syntax:
 `command arg0 arg1 arg2 ...`.
 The command and it's arguments are split by whitespaces, ending with a newline character.